CGPI98.7wk -1.4%

 4.4 Shrinkflation tracking

-4.5 Revision policy
+4.5 Revision and integrity policy

-Attribute GroceryPulse CGPI StatCan CPI (Food from stores)
+Attribute GroceryPulse CGPI Official food CPI

-Update cadence Weekly (daily intraday) Monthly
+Update cadence Weekly Monthly

 Basket transparency Full item list published Weights only